 Overseeing strategy is a core board function.
 Company strategy lays the foundation for how the company allocates resources, structures operations, and measures success.
 When well executed, the right strategy creates significant shareholder value.
-In order for a director to effectively contribute to strategy discussions, he or she must dedicate sufficient effort, have the right information, ask the right questions, evaluate the efficacy and team buy-in, and be willing to challenge the assumptions underlying management’s thinking.
+In order for a director to effectively contribute to strategy discussions, he or she must dedicate sufficient effort, have the right information, and ask the right questions.
+Directors should also evaluate vulnerabilities to the company’s strategy as well as the level of team buy-in and be willing to challenge the assumptions underlying management’s thinking.

-In our 2012 survey, we identified several leading practices that boards use to oversee their company’s strategy.
-Then we asked directors which ones have been adopted by their boards.
-Here are some of the survey results that should help directors evaluate the effectiveness of their own approach:
+There are several leading practices that boards use to oversee their company’s strategy.
+We asked directors which ones have been adopted by their boards.
+Here are responses that should help directors evaluate the effectiveness of their own approach4:

 Learn what PwC has to say about Strategy and Growth: